 Arrivals: ship movements

-The improvements of the Arrivals app are:
+The possibilities of the Arrivals app:

 - clear overview with filter options

 - switching between list and map view